SapientNitroLA/carousel-planning/planning.md

 Type: `String`
 Required: No
 Default: `'frame'`
-Sets whether carousel advances by tile or frame.
+Sets whether carousel advances by tile or frame.  `'tile'` mode advances the carousel a single tile at a time, while `'frame'` mode advances the carousel by the number of visible tiles (i.e. tilesPerFrame).
+In the case of only one visible tile, these modes would function exactly the same.

 **nextText**
 Type: `String`